 NCERT Class 9 Maths Chapter 2 Notes Polynomials - Download PDF

-These notes cover basic definitions of polynomials, types of polynomials, algebraic expressions, the factor theorem, and the remainder theorem.
+These NCERT notes cover basic definitions of polynomials, types of polynomials, algebraic expressions, the factor theorem, and the remainder theorem.
 It also includes all the required formulae, topics and subtopics related to polynomials.
-In addition, it also includes algebraic identities.
+In addition, it also includes all important formulas of algebraic identities.
 CBSE Class 9 chapter Polynomials also includes the geometrical representation of the zeroes of polynomials.
-NCERT class 9th maths notes help the students to understand the concepts of each chapter with the help of definitions, formulas, and examples, and these NCERT notes are designed according to the latest syllabus of NCERT.
+NCERT class 9th maths notes help the students to understand the concepts of each chapter with the help of definitions, formulas, and examples.
+For full syllabus coverage and solved exercises as well as a downloadable PDF, please visit this link: NCERT.

 Example: 2x + 1, 3xy, 3x3 + 2x2 + x + 1, x + y + z etc.